tetratelabs/qcon-labs/docs/discovery.md

 kubectl scale deploy customers-v1 --replicas 2
 ```

-Re-run the `proxy-config endpoints` command; you should now see two endpoints:
+Re-run the above `proxy-config endpoints` command; you should now see two endpoints:

 ```shell
 istioctl proxy-config endpoints deploy/web-frontend --cluster "outbound|80||customers.default.svc.cluster.local"
 ```

+### Check the logs

 1. Capture the name of each `customers` workload in environment variables: